This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 We used a pocket WiFi device during our trip to Taiwan and it was a godsend!
 Prior to ordering it, we researched all the many different pocket WiFi options, which we summarise in this article so it can help you figure out which one is best for you.

-Advice for LGBTQ travellers to Taiwan
+Advice for LGBTQ travelers to Taiwan

 Taiwan is famous for being a gay haven in Asia.
 It's also a world leader in terms of LGBTQ rights, becoming the first place on the entire continent of Asia to introduce gay marriage in 2019.